SEQUENCE OF PLAY

 The WYN are always considered to be in the cluster for purposes of (S8.222)

-Note that the systems that fill option-mounts are paid for from the commander's options points (G15.42), which includes drone speed upgrades.
+Option Mounts: The systems that fill option-mounts are paid for from the commander's options points (G15.42), which includes drone speed upgrades.
 Additionally, note the weapon percentages of (G15.442).

 Tugs: Use a F-AL (disruptor) with a pair of General Skids.
 Pods present in the scenario (if any) replace the cargo pods on the freighter.
 Assume the freighter can attach pods by (G14.4) and disengage pods by (G14.3).

-The WYN may use Klingon, Lyran, and Kzinti Interceptors, PFs, and Fighters interchangebly on their ships.
+Attrition Units: The WYN may use Klingon, Lyran, and Kzinti Interceptors, PFs, and Fighters interchangebly on their ships.
 Some or all of the attrition units may be replaced before the scenario is set up by spending commander's option points to pay for the difference in cost between what is given and what is wanted.
 Note that "rare" models (such as the Kzinti MRN or disruptor-armed assault fighters) may not be used in this fashion.

 Command Ratings: Andromedans do not need to provide a mothership to field satellite ships, as an exception to (S8.2211).
 However, they do need to abide by the 2-DisDev rule (G18.82) and traditional command limits.
 It is assumed that the Andromedans arrive by (G18.85).
 MWPs are treated as PFs for purposes of (S8.23) and (S8.32).